John Post Lee and Karin Bravin

 In 2001 the newly formed partnership of Karin Bravin, John Post Lee and Jay Gorney opened Gorney Bravin + Lee in a large ground floor space at 534 West 26th Street.
 The gallery mounted shows of James Siena, Paul Noble, Gillian Wearing, Justine Kurland, Allen Ruppersberg, Uwe Kowski, Cathy Opie, Neil Jenney, Simon Periton, Fabian Marcaccio, James Welling, and Barbara Bloom among others.

 In 2006, the pair moved to the second floor of The Chelsea Art Building and renamed themselves (yet again) BravinLee programs.
 They focus their attention on their exhibition program, artist rug program, site-specific/public art program and an artist book program.
 They curate outside of the gallery, lecture, teach, participate in art fairs, and foster an active art advisory.
-In their spare time, they hang out with their two almost-grown children and their dog Leroy.
+In their spare time, they hang out with their two almost-grown children (who are actively involved with the gallery) and their dog Leroy.

 A Little History Slide Show pre-Instagram #TBT:

 BravinLee Programs is committed to making its website accessible to all people, including individuals with disabilities.
 We are in the process of making sure our website, bravinlee.com, complie with best practices and standards as defined by Section 508 of the U.S. Rehabilitation Act and Level AA of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.0.
 These guidelines explain how to make web content more accessible for people with disabilities.
 Conformance with these guidelines will help make the web more user-friendly for all people.

 If you have any questions or want to discuss further, please contact us at firstname.lastname@example.org or 212-462-4404